 There are two key things about the tablet.
 Mouse positioning is absolute rather than relative, meaning the rectangle of the tablet maps to the rectangle of the screen.
 So you simply put the pen wherever you want the mouse to be - touch the center of the tablet and the mouse is at the center of the screen.
-I don't have to look for the mouse and then drag it from there - I just point to where I want the mouse to be.
+You don't have to look for the mouse and then drag it from there - you just point to where you want the mouse to be.
 This means far fewer mouse movements.
+This is better for people who may find it hard to use a mouse because you don't have to move it as much.
+You can also change the size of the rectangle it maps to to limit shoulder movement.
+You can rest your hand on the tablet as if you are writing, with the pen just above the tablet, but not touching.

-I also don't have to click using the pen on the tablet.
+You can click by touching the pen on the tablet, but I often don't use that - it's a little harder on your hands to click than to just move.
 I can move the mouse using the tablet and click using speech.
 And often the click command is combined with something else.
 (I use the word Touch because it's easier to say than click - more about that later.)
 So, to click the mouse and paste I would say, "Touch Paste".